Project-DC/pygeneses/README.md

 The following resources are a good place to get to know more about PyGeneses:-

 1. Introduction to PyGeneses  [Dev.to](https://dev.to/projectdc/introduction-to-pygeneses-26oc),  [Medium](https://medium.com/oss-build/introduction-to-pygeneses-1ed08a1a076c).
-2. Getting Started with sim-C  [Dev.to]https://dev.to/projectdc/getting-started-with-pygeneses-1co2),  [Medium](https://medium.com/oss-build/getting-started-with-pygeneses-839ff6b3023f).
+2. Getting Started with PyGeneses [Dev.to]https://dev.to/projectdc/getting-started-with-pygeneses-1co2),  [Medium](https://medium.com/oss-build/getting-started-with-pygeneses-839ff6b3023f).
-3. Studying logs using VitaBoard [Dev.to](), [Medium](https://medium.com/oss-build/studying-logs-using-vitaboard-41e13e3197d7)
+3. Studying logs using VitaBoard [Dev.to](https://dev.to/projectdc/guidelines-about-vitaboard-2m36), [Medium](https://medium.com/oss-build/studying-logs-using-vitaboard-41e13e3197d7)

 Apart from these blog posts, you can also checkout the  [official docs](https://project-dc.github.io/docs).